 CONCLUSIONS

 I. galbana and N. oculata are used widely in aquaculture for feeding and pathogens prevention.
-PEA and PEB has important functional properties such as antioxidant, antimicrobial, anticholinesterase and antiproliferation activities, demonstrating the important value of these microalgae.
+PEA and PEB possessed important functional properties such as antioxidant, antimicrobial, anticholinesterase and antiproliferation activities, demonstrating the important value of these microalgae.
 I. galbana and N. oculata can be further tested for their nutritional and medical human applications.
 The mode action of polysaccharidic extracts on pathogenic bacteria or fungi constitutes also an important field of study for future works.

 Acknowledgments.
 We thank NutrOcean for the grateful donation of microalgae pastes.